rcheetah/grav-plugin-elements/README.md

 ## Credits

-Thanks to all the people in the Grav discord channel that helped a hobby programme like me creating this plugin.
+Thanks to all the people in the Grav discord channel that helped a hobby programmer like me creating this plugin.

 ## To Do

-- [ ] Add an option to incorporate standard css rules, to let the plugin work out-of-the-box
+- [ ] Add an option to incorporate standard css rules, to let the plugin work better out-of-the-box
-- [ ] Create docs
+- [ ] Create better docs
-- [ ] Add to GPM
+- [ ] Add to plugin to the GPM